Undocumented With COVID-19: Many Face A Long Recovery, Largely On Their Own

 Or if you don't have a job.

-Meantime, he's got months and months — maybe longer — to recover.
+Meanwhile, he has months and months — maybe longer — to recover.